Lyra: A Benchmark for Turducken-Style Code Generation: Introduction

-In addition, we used the currently popular neural network architecture, Transformer, to conduct experiments on our dataset.
-The best effect of the model can reach 0.5\% and 1.5\% AST (Abstract Syntax Tree) exact matching accuracy using Chinese and English comments, respectively.
-Experimental results show that our dataset may improve the practicability of code generation tasks in some specific applications.
+\lqyijcai{In addition, we used currently popular neural network architectures, Transformer\cite{transformer} and pre-trained models~(BERT-style and GPT-style)\cite{codebert,gpt2,codexglue} both, to conduct experiments on our dataset.
+The best performance of the model can reach 24\% and 25.5\% AST (Abstract Syntax Tree) exact matching accuracy using Chinese and English comments, respectively.} Experimental results show that our dataset may improve the practicability of code generation tasks in some specific applications.
 They also suggest that our dataset is complex and there is a large room for further development and utilization.